The Jenyns Corset

 I remember very well my first corset.
 I the week before I left school and started at David Jones, we rode on the tram from Wooloongabba to Fortitude Valley (both inner city suburbs of Brisbane ) to the Jenyns outlet.
 I was fourteen and until then had worn liberty bodices and knee high socks for both school and home, but it was time to join the “grown-up word” of corsets and stockings

 I distinctly remember being lead by the hand into the cool, rather dark interior of the shop, and my mother telling the corsetiere she wanted me measured for “ a standard fan-laced corset".
 After the measuring, the trying on, and I remember the hard, grippy hug of that first corset and the rising thrill as I watched its effect in a full-length mirror.
-Mt torso kinked dramatically into my waistline, my spine straightened and stretched, I lifted my chin in an automatic counter-reflex.
+My torso kinked dramatically into my waistline, my spine straightened and stretched, I lifted my chin in an automatic counter-reflex.
 I metamorphosed from podgy 15-year-old girl to tall, shapely woman.
-All the parts of me that I did not really like, suddenly molded into this lovely adult, shape.
+All the parts of me that I did not really like, suddenly moulded into this lovely adult, shape.

 Regarding who wore what when, Australian women tended to stick to what they started with, so my mother, who lived to be 103 and only passed away in 2005, wore her entire life the “Warner’s Rust Proof” Corset she was first introduced to as a teenager.
 Her corsets must have been very old by the end.
 I similarly have stuck with the Jenyns side-lacing corsets that I had adopted in the mid fifties